 Chicago is without a doubt one of the world’s best cities for food.
 Its food culture is unique to the city, with exports like the Chicago Dog and Deep Dish famously making a reputation for the Windy City around the country, not to mention an unbeatable modern food scene.
 There are a lot of dishes attributed to Chicago that either started here or were perfected here, but a few iconic dishes set the foundation for the entire reputation of Chicago’s food scene.

-Here are the foods that started it all: the 8 iconic Chicago foods and where to eat them.
+8 iconic Chicago foods and where to eat them.

 1. Deep Dish Pizza

 Let’s start with the most obvious — and most famous: Chicago-style pizza.
 (After all, Chicago is the world’s top city for pizza.)
 Calling it “deep dish” is almost an understatement and even the designation as “pizza” is practically a stretch: the inch-thick pie has a crispy buttery crust that lines the side of the pan to hold all the ingredients.
 Traditionally that includes mountains of mozzarella cheese, a solid layer of sausage, green peppers and onions, then topped with tomato sauce.
 Yep, the toppings are layered opposite of other pizzas.
 Oh and it’s eaten with a knife and fork (which I adore).